iosdevted/multilingual-news/README.md

 ## Update

+- v1.1.0: Replace from CoreData to Realm.
+This version introduces a hamburger tab giving you the ability to change the order of languages.

-- v1.0.2: Minor bug fixes and UI improvements
+- v1.0.2: Minor bug fixes and UI improvements.